 Putsata Reang is an award-winning Cambodian American journalist and author, and a graduate of University of Oregon's School of Journalism.
 Her work has appeared in publications including the New York Times, the Guardian, and Mother Jones.
 She is currently at work on a memoir about her family's experience fleeing the genocide in Cambodia.

 Sika Stanton is an award-winning photographer and digital content producer based in Portland.
+She primarily works on short films and photography projects.
+She grew up in rural Maine and is a graduate of Stanford University.

 Ryan Sullivan is a graphic designer at Paste in Place—an information design studio focusing on thoughtful, creative design for data visualizations, illustrations, maps, and pictograms.
 He primarily works on projects concerning transportation, urban planning, and the built environment.